servummagnum/Sword-and-collar-slave-trader/README.md

 If there is ever a case where something like c[17] shows up, or the text turns black, let me know and I'll fix it

 If you see something like [Yuno] at the end of a line, and no name box, please let me know, this is an error caused by the word wrap script

-Completed:
-translated the new message and image manuals added in 1.09 Did all item descriptions
-Did common events
-Did maps 0-5